antonio-st/JavaScript/freecodecamp/HTML/Applied_Visual_Design/6/ReadMe.md

 ## Use the em Tag to Italicize Text ##

-<p>To emphasize text, you can use the em tag.
-This displays text as italicized, as the browser applies the CSS of font-style: italic; to the element. </p>
+    To emphasize text, you can use the em tag.
+This displays text as italicized, as the browser applies the CSS of font-style: italic; to the element.

 <HR>

-<p> Wrap an em tag around the contents of the paragraph tag to give it emphasis.</p>
+    Wrap an em tag around the contents of the paragraph tag to give it emphasis.